Dhanya-Abhirami/Golden-Ratio/README.md

 It shows the information about the applications of Golden Ratio in various domains.

 ## Features
-* Share Detail usage As Image
+* Share details via messaging apps
 * Default Dark Mode

 ## Dependencies